fooiff/MHCompany.Privacy_en/README.md

 ５. Installation, operation, and rejection of automatic personal information collection devices

-'MCH Games' does not use 'cookies' that store and retrieve the usage information of the information subject from time to time.
+'MH Games' does not use 'cookies' that store and retrieve the usage information of the information subject from time to time.

 ６. Personal Information Protection Officer

-① 'MCH Games' is responsible for the overall management of personal information processing, and appoints a personal information protection officer as follows to handle complaints and damage relief of information subjects related to personal information processing.
+① 'MH Games' is responsible for the overall management of personal information processing, and appoints a personal information protection officer as follows to handle complaints and damage relief of information subjects related to personal information processing.

 Personal Information Protection Officer